What to Wear in Your Professional Headshots

 Choosing the Right Outfit for Your Headshot

 What you wear matters.
-It’s the first thing people notice before they even clock your expression.
-Keep it simple and sharp.
+It’s the first thing people notice.
+So knowing what to wear in your professional headshots is important.
+And if you’re still figuring out how to choose the right photographer for your headshots, here’s a simple guide that keeps things clear.
+When I talk to my clients, I advise them to keep the wardrobe simple and sharp.
 Well-fitted clothes, clean lines, no wild prints or logos.
 The camera picks up everything, even stuff you barely notice in real life.
 The goal is to look like yourself on a good day, not like you’re trying too hard.

 Why Clothing Affects How You’re Perceived

 Clothing gives cues before you speak.
-Darker tones read as focused and professional.
-Lighter colors feel friendlier and open.
-Black can look strong but can also eat up light.
-Layering or mixing in softer tones helps.
-The idea isn’t to change who you are, just to show a polished version that feels natural on camera.
+Darker tones read as focused and professional, whereas lighter colors feel friendlier and open.
+Black can look strong but can also eat up light so layering or mixing in softer tones helps the balance.
+The idea isn’t to change who you are, just to show a polished version of you that feels natural.

 Best Colors and Textures for Camera

-Mid-tone colors are your best friend.
+Mid-tone colors work best.
 Navy, charcoal, olive, rust, and muted blues all photograph beautifully.
 Avoid pure white unless it’s under a jacket.
-Steer clear of bright reds or loud patterns.
-They pull the eye away from your face.
+Steer clear of bright reds or loud patterns as they pull the eye away from your face.
 Textures like soft cotton, linen, and knits add depth without stealing attention.
 Keep shine to a minimum.
 Matte fabrics look cleaner and more professional.

 Professional vs. Casual Looks by Industry